rschellius/spring-mvc-library/README.md

 It uses the following technologies:

-- Spring Boot MVC with Maven and Spring IO
+- Spring Boot MVC with Maven
-- Thymeleaf templating engine with Java 8 Time (Java8TimeDialect)
+- Thymeleaf templating engine with Java 8 Time
-- MySql database
+- MySql database using plain old SQL queries, so without JPA/Hibernate.
 - WebJars for css and js includes
 - MockMVC tests